Carolyne zu Sayn-Wittgenstein: Rome and attempted annulment

-Eventually Carolyne wished to regularise their situation and marry Liszt, but since her husband was still living, she had to convince the Roman Catholic authorities that her marriage to him had been invalid.
+Eventually, Carolyne wished to regularise their situation and marry Liszt, but since her husband was still living, she had to convince the Roman Catholic authorities that her marriage to him had been invalid.
 After an intricate process that involved moving to Rome and making two direct papal audiences, she temporarily was successful (September 1860), and the couple planned to marry in Rome on 22 October 1861, Liszt's 50th birthday.
 Liszt arrived in Rome the previous day, only to find the princess unable to marry him.
 It is possible that both her husband and the tsar of Russia managed to quash permission for the marriage at the Vatican.
-The Russian government also impounded her several estates (she owned thousands of serfs), which made her later marriage to Liszt, or anyone, unfeasible.
+The Russian government also impounded her several estates (she owned thousands of serfs), which made her later marriage to Liszt, or anyone else, unfeasible.
 Furthermore, the scandal would have seriously harmed her daughter's marriageability, clearly the main reason why the prince put an end to his wife's scheduled remarriage but this was a real problem only before the marriage of their daughter in 1859.